cloudflare/workers-sdk/packages/wrangler/telemetry.md

 npx wrangler telemetry disable
 ```

-You may also configure telemetry on a per project basis by adding the following filed to your project’s wrangler.toml:
+You may also configure telemetry on a per project basis by adding the following field to your project’s wrangler.toml:

 `send_metrics=false`